tox-dev/tox/docs/config.rst

    :keys: deps
    :default: <empty list>

-   Name of the python dependencies as specified by `PEP-440`_.
+   Name of the Python dependencies as specified by `PEP-440`_.
 Installed into the environment prior to project after environment creation, but before package installation.
 All installer commands are executed using the :ref:`tox_root` as the current working directory.